 In short, let your imagination run wild, try to find out what people need the most right now and what they do for entertainment and build on it.
 Participants will certainly appreciate the attention, even if the value of the prize is not the highest.

-In addition, by offering smaller (but no less useful) prizes, you will also be able to hold contests more regularly and increase your visibility in the longer term.
+Besides, by offering smaller (but no less useful) prizes, you will also be able to hold contests more regularly and increase your visibility in the longer term.
 And since we do not know how long we will be confined, it is also a question of being careful in terms of spending.

-On the other hand, if you are not able to offer your own products or services, try to choose rewards that relate to your business and align well with your brand image.
+On the other hand, if you are not able to offer your products or services, try to choose rewards that relate to your business and align well with your brand image.
 You can also make partnerships to ensure you have good visibility with a secondary clientele.

 And now, more than ever, offering Quebec products is highly appreciated by the population (and by the economy!).
 It shows that you are doing your part, that you are part of the movement to support local businesses.
-In addition, you make other Quebec companies known to your subscribers, if they are not your own products.
+Also, you make other Quebec companies known to your subscribers, if they are not your products.
 We are in a time of war, it is time to let go of our individualism and stick together.
 Supporting local businesses is a very good way to do this, while at the same time not being forgotten.

 When it comes to broadcasting your contest, it all depends on your objective… If you want to direct people to your website, you can create a form to fill in on it, or make a landing page dedicated to this contest.
 This way, you can continue to generate traffic to your website and collect new customer data.
 Both solutions are easily implemented with the Dialog Insight platform.